2008 Western India bombings

 On 29 September 2008 three bombs exploded in the states of Gujarat and Maharashtra of India killing 6 people and injuring over 100.
 Two bombs went off in Malegaon, Maharashtra, which killed nine people while another blast in Modasa, Gujarat resulted in the death of one person.

-As of 24 April 2025, NIA has found 7 culprits, including former BJP MP Pragya Singh Thakur, and demanded punishment under Section 16 (a) of UAPA.
-The punishment for such is either imprisonment for life and fine OR the death penalty.
-In July 2025, NIA acquitted all the suspects stating lack of evidence, however, the acquittal has been challenged by the victims in the High Court.
+National Investigation Agency initially accused 7 people, including former BJP MP Pragya Singh Thakur, and demanded punishment under UAPA.
+However after later investigation, NIA acquitted all the suspects due to lack of evidence.

 Background

 India witnessed a surge in terror attacks since May 2008, when a series of blasts in Jaipur killed 63.
 Since then, other major Indian cities including Bangalore, Ahmedabad and Delhi were targeted.
 On 29 September 2008, police in Ahmedabad, Gujarat foiled another terror attack when 17 bombs were found and defused.
 However, a bomb exploded at a market packed with Muslims breaking their Ramadan fast, killing one and wounding 15.

 Another bomb placed near a Temple in Faridabad was found and defused.
 Furthermore, the bombs were purportedly similar to those that exploded in Delhi two days before this attack.

 The explosions in Malegaon and Modasa occurred on the eve of Navratri, a major Hindu festival celebrated across India.